tx-pts-dai/terraform-aws-lb/README.md

 }
 ```

 As optional, extra target groups can be set.
-Those will be reached through path based routing.
+Those could be then reached through path based routing.
 ```hcl
   path_target_groups   = [
     {